peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 described by this path.
 The list will contain one curve evaluator object for each disconnected portion of the path.
 For example, if the path contains one polygon, the list will contain one curve object.
 And if the path is empty, the list will be empty too.
-Each curve takes U coordinates that range from 0 to 1, depending on how far the point is from the start or the end of the path (similar to arc-length parameterization).
-Each curve returns a 3-element array containing the X, Y, and Z coordinates of the point lying on the curve at the given "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
+Each curve takes u-coordinates that range from 0 to 1, depending on how far the point is from the start or the end of the path (similar to arc-length parameterization).
+Each curve returns a 3-element array containing the x-, y-, and z-coordinates of the point lying on the curve at the given "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
 </ul> (Type: Object)